industdev/Naughty-Archiver-2000/README.md

 The cookies must be NETSCAPE formatted

 ###	Running extractor & logging
-Go to the General tab and press 'Run all', this will run all extractors enabled You will see output coming out on the console, you can hide or show verbose output with the button above 'debug' As an optimization NA2000 will keep track of the last time you've extracted each user, so that it can stop when it meets files it already goes through
- After every user of one extractor are done it will repeat the process again as many times as you define
+Go to the General tab and press 'Run all', this will run all extractors enabled<br/>You will see output coming out on the console, you can hide or show verbose output with the button above 'debug'As an optimization NA2000 will keep track of the last time you've extracted each user, so that it can stop when it meets files it already goes through<br/>After every user of one extractor are done it will repeat the process again as many times as you define

  ## Creating a custom extractor
  You are sad that your favorite extractor is not there, I tried to make it as easy as possible to create a custom one, it will involve some easy coding